How Much Is the Average Settlement for a Back Injury?

 Slip-And-Fall Accidents

 Property owners, managers, and tenants are legally required to keep their premises in a reasonably safe condition.
-If a victim suffers a back injury due to a hazard on the property, these parties may be liable for the victim’s losses.
+If a victim suffers a back injury as a result of slip and fall accident due to a hazard on the property, these parties may be liable for the victim’s losses.

 The doctrine of premises liability applies to all property where guests can enter, including private homes, stores, amusement parks, and even parking lots.